jackjliew/ai-openscale/connect-db.md

     ![Select database](images/gs-config-database3.png)

-1. Optionally, you can also click **Select a different location** to specify a database location outside of your {{site.data.keyword.Bluemix_notm}} account.
-Select the **Database Type**, then fill in the connection information for your database location and click **Connect**:
+    You can also click **Select a different location** to specify a database location outside of your {{site.data.keyword.Bluemix_notm}} account.

+1. Select the **Database Type**, then fill in the connection information for your database location and click **Connect**:

     ![Select database](images/gs-config-database4.png)

-    Once you have successfully connected, you can select a schema.
+1. Once you have successfully connected, you can select a schema.

     ![Select database](images/gs-config-database5.png)